jvkec/nns-in-c/README.md

 # nns-in-c
-Improving my foundation of the C programming language and neural networks
+This is a repository containing my implementations of neural networks in C.